rmordona/myrepo/cs410/senti_mend/README.md

 <block>
     <pre>
-$ python senti_mend.py -a -t "This is a new  book" -u "IAMAuthor" -n "Everything you want to see"
+os> python senti_mend.py -a -t "This is a new  book" -u "IAMAuthor" -n "Everything you want to see"

     New Book Added: